 The basic training at this level is focused on 4 key days with 2 LSD, LT – Training, and Fartlek.
-As you see the 4 key days throughout the week does not cover the complete training volume.
-The remaining amount of training, accomplishes in other days in easy pace as recovery runs.
-It will also give you some flexibility and make it easier fitting in the training to your daily life.
+As you see the 4 key days throughout the week do not cover the complete training volume.
+The remaining amount of training accomplishes on other days at an easy pace as recovery runs.
+It will also give you some flexibility and make it easier to fit the training into your daily life.

-Instead of recovery run, you can sometimes practice cross training as alternative.
-Cross training can include low-impact sports such as bicycling, swimming, exercise machines like the elliptical trainer / cross trainer and weight training that provide cardiovascular benefits, while it also gives you a physical and mental break from running.
+Instead of a recovery run, you can sometimes practice cross-training as an alternative.
+Cross-training can include low-impact sports such as bicycling, swimming, exercise machines like the elliptical trainer/cross-trainer, and weight training that provide cardiovascular benefits, while it also gives you a physical and mental break from running.